HMCS Lauzon (K371)

-HMCS Lauzon was a that served with the Royal Canadian Navy during the Second World War and again as a from 1953-1963.
+HMCS Lauzon was a that served with the Royal Canadian Navy during the Second World War and again as a from 1953 to 1963.
 During the war she served primarily as an ocean escort for convoys.
 She was named for Lauzon, Quebec.

 Lauzon was ordered in June 1942 as part of the 1943-1944 River-class building program.
 She was laid down as Glace Bay on 2 July 1943 by the George T. Davie Shipyard at Lauzon, Quebec and launched 10 June 1944.
 Her name was changed and she was commissioned as Lauzon on 30 August 1944 at Quebec City.

 Background

 The River-class frigate was designed by William Reed of Smith's Dock Company of South Bank-on-Tees.
 Originally called a "twin-screw corvette", its purpose was to improve on the convoy escort classes in service with the Royal Navy at the time, including the Flower-class corvette.
 The first orders were placed by the Royal Navy in 1940 and the vessels were named for rivers in the United Kingdom, giving name to the class.
 In Canada they were named after towns and cities though they kept the same designation.
 The name "frigate" was suggested by Vice-Admiral Percy Nelles of the Royal Canadian Navy and was adopted later that year.